the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 In the Road to learn React, I offer a foundation before you dive into the broader React ecosystem.
 The concepts will have less tooling and less external state management, but a lot of information about React.
 It explains general concepts, patterns, and best practices in a real world React application.

 Essentially, you will learn to build your own React application from scratch, with features like pagination, client-side caching, and interactions like searching and sorting.
 Additionally, you will transition from JavaScript ES5 to JavaScript ES6.
+I hope this book captures my enthusiasm for React and JavaScript, and that it helps you get started with it.

 {pagebreak}